fno2010/resume/resume.md

 `<img src="img/standard-pic.jpg" align="left" width="150" style="margin: 0 15px 15px 0" />`{=html}
 **Jingxuan Zhang** is a PhD candidate in the Department of Computer Science at Tongji University, advised by Prof. Y. Richard Yang.
+He was also a CSC (China Scholarship Council) sponsored visiting researcher at Yale univerisity from 2018 to 2020.
 His doctoral research focuses on network resource discovery, abstraction and programming consistency for large-scale data analytics systems.
 He is also an active member of IETF ALTO WG and OpenDaylight open source community.
-He is sponsored by China Scholarship Council to be a joint PhD student at Yale university from 2018 to 2020.
 <br style="clear: both;" />